scrabbletank/farhome-rules/rulesdoc.md

 When making a saving throw against an attack, damaging spell, or damaging effect you can see you gain 1 superior die to your roll.

 #### Defensive Duelist
-*Requires proficiency with a Martial Weapon*
+*Requires proficiency in a Martial Weapon*

 When you make a melee attack against a creature with a weapon you are proficient in, they cannot make opportunity attacks against you until the start of your next turn, regardless of the outcome of the attack.
 In addition, you add 1 superior defense die to opportunity attacks.

 #### Divine Healing
-*Requires proficiency with Divine spells, 3 Charisma, 12th Level*
+*Requires proficiency in Divine spells, 3 Charisma, 12th Level*

 Your are able to mend even the most fatal of wounds.
 When casting a healing spell you add 1 wound die to the heal.
 Casting a healing spell on an unconscious ally always restores the maximum wounds possible.

 #### Efficient Brewing
-*Requires proficiency with Apothecary Set*
+*Requires proficiency in Apothecary Set*

 When using your Apothecary set you can add an additional ingredient from any of the required ingredients.
 If you do you create two potions on success instead of one.

 #### Elemental Affinity
-*Requires proficiency with Arcane spells, 3 Intelligence*
+*Requires proficiency in Arcane spells, 3 Intelligence*

 Your mastery of magic has enhanced your abilities with a given element.
 Choose fire, cold, lightning, thunder, force, or poison.
 Spells you cast of this element ignore 1 level of resistance and you add 1 superior die to those spells spellcasting roll.
 In addition you gain 1 superior die when making saving throws against spells with that damage type.